gscrow/dressipi-com/_posts/2018-03-21-millennial-2020-europe-summit-day-1.markdown

 Gen X, Y, Z...Millennials.
 I personally can’t keep track of the letters and their corresponding ages, but businesses certainly need to.
 According to Lana Glazman, VP - Corporate Innovation EU, Estee Lauder, “*we need to recognise millennials as the experts - they know more than we can possibly imagine*.”

 The youth of today are those who determine a retailers’ evolution.
 They call the shots when expressing how they wish to interact with a brand, which is why it is important to understand what truly connects with a millennial audience - what are the trigger points and what is the appetite for content?
-Their behaviour, however, might not always be what you expect...
+Their behavior, however, might not always be what you expect...

 Recent reports published by the likes of PWC (covered by [Business Insider](http://uk.businessinsider.com/generation-z-vs-millennials-in-shopping-2017-10) revealed that despite living in a digital age, young shoppers prefer to shop in-store - ‘*81% of young Gen Z respondents said they preferred to shop in stores, while 40% said they will only shop in stores*.’
 This is supported nicely by Lana’s opinion that, “brands must create a true dialogue between the consumers and the brand but not just online - 90% of decisions are made online, but 70% of purchases are made offline.”